microsoft/rushstack/apps/rush/README.md

 >
 > C:\MyRepo> **rush link**

 This will change various generated files in common folder.
-You shuld include these changes in your Pull Request.
+You should include these changes in your Pull Request.

 The "**rush generate**" command takes a long time.
 To speed up debugging, you can use